awsdocs/aws-cli-user-guide/doc_source/cli-configure-completion.md

  The location of the AWS completer can vary depending on the installation method used\.

+ **Docker** - folow the steps in <a href="install-cliv2-docker.html#cliv2-docker-completion">AWS CLIv2 Installation Manual for Docker</a>.
+We explain there how to call the aws_completer command from the docker image <a href="install-cliv2-docker.html#cliv2-docker-completion">there</a>.

  **Package Manager** – Programs such as `pip`, `yum`, `brew`, and `apt-get` typically install the AWS completer \(or a symlink to it\) to a standard path location\.
 In this case, the `which` command can locate the completer for you\.

 If you used `pip` without the `--user` command, you might see the following path\.